Book your seat, New tab

 In 2010, a new licensing framework was introduced to regulate ISSN data usage, ensuring that only authorized parties could access and redistribute records.
 However, the rise of open data policies posed a challenge to this model.
 National ISSN centers, often hosted by public institutions, faced pressure to make their bibliographic data freely available.
 The ISSN International Centre had to balance its financial sustainability with the open data movement while maintaining the integrity of the ISSN system.

-montenegro joins ISSN
+uzbekistan joins ISSN

 1 million ISSNs